 When very young children bring up the topic of suicide, it’s not always clear what they are thinking.
 According to parenting expert Deborah Gilboa, “With any scary topic, we are going to give short, true answers and see if the child asks follow-up questions,”.
 These follow-up questions may help us have a clearer idea of exactly what they are asking.
-This can help us answer truthfully without giving them more information than they want or need.

 When children become pre-teens (aged 9-13), answers should be concrete and should include information on warning signs of suicide, according to Gilboa.